Editors Note: This post about Valentine’s Day was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

-When I read my journals from this time, I notice that I had called my friend Billy (who I had known since high school).
-Even though he was tired from a crazy work schedule, he noticed the tone of my voice, and immediately came over to my house.
+When I recently read my journals from 2005, I notice that I had called my friend Billy (who I had known since high school).

-Billy gave me a hug, a Valentine’s card (he knew I liked the holiday), sat with me, and said, “You’re not alone Pantea.
+Ten minutes later Billy showed up at my house, gave me a hug, and Valentine’s card (he knew I liked the holiday), sat with me, and said, “You’re not alone Pantea.
 I’m right here with you.”

-To this day, I am grateful to him for loving me on a day that I felt that no one could reach me.
-If you want to read more about my experience, check out my article on overcoming depression and anxiety.
+To this day, I am grateful to him for loving me on a day when I felt that no one could reach me.

 To cultivate laughter, watch this PSA from Cherry Bomb Comedy to hear all about the benefits of celebrating S.A.D. instead of wishing you were celebrating Valentine’s Day with your significant other.